jkamm/Measures-That-Matter/README.md

 ## 🛠️ Overview

-for the hackathon at Chicago Innovate - This project provides a solution for quickly collecting precise as-built measurement data in dynamic conditions, leveraging cutting-edge technology for real-time model updates.
+For the hackathon at Chicago Innovate - This project provides a solution for quickly collecting precise as-built measurement data in dynamic conditions, leveraging cutting-edge technology for real-time model updates.
 The process integrates Bluetooth-enabled measurement tools with augmented reality applications to streamline data capture and synchronization, reducing errors and improving project efficiency.

 👩‍💻